tomcali/liri-node-app/README.md

 * Ran a few test of the various functions.
 * Added logging to an external text file log.txt as an option.
 The logToFile Boolean toggle controls this option.

+## Application Testing

+We tested the liri-node-app by entering the following commands in sequence:

+node liri.js my-tweets

+node liri.js spotify-this-song

+node liri.js spotify-this-song 'Breakfast in America' node liri.js movie-this

+node liri.js movie-this

+node liri.js movie-this 'Chinatown'

+node liri.js do-what-it-says

+These statements created the log.txt file, which was stored in the repository liri-node-app